AnhDT0407/Tutorial/Install-Apache-Tomcat-9-on-Ubuntu.md

 ### 7: Access Tomcat in Browser
 Tomcat server default works on port 8080.
 Access tomcat in the web browser by connecting your server on port 8080.

-Access Tomcat Home- This is default home screen of tomcat 9.
+Access Tomcat Home - This is default home screen of tomcat 9.
 There are no authentication required to access this page..
 ```java
 http://localhost:8080
 ```